rafael-oelmann/Rent-Bike-JS/README.md

 This was written with TDD (Test Driven Development) approach using Jest as my testing framework.

+## Installation

+1. Clone or fork this repo.
+2. If you do not already have [Node](https://nodejs.org/en/ "Nodes's Homepage") then insall it from thier homepage.
+3. From the project rood directory, run: ~ npm install
+4. Fromt the root directory, you should now be able to run test using Jest with: ~ npm test

 ## Class Diagram (Docking Station & Bike)

 ![image of a class diagram.](/images/classDiagram.png "image of a class diagram.")